Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Impact of different effects on

-\leftskip=0.15cm\rightskip=-3cm tering are necessary to reach the unstable regime.
-This is consistent with previous models \cite{3:stellar, 25:Pohl} and supports the view that the shadow force (produced by attenuation) takes part in a feedback mechanism, where this force works against the cloud expansion due to the rescattering force in order to produce unstable motion in a balanced MOT.
-The beam attenuation alone can be noted to be critical for instabilities in a\;\;retroreflected MOT \cite{27:RR2, 28:RR3} as well as in the case of collective phenomena that parameter-modulated MOT instabilities can exhibit \cite{29:PM2}.
-Moreover, Ref. \cite{30:Thesis} has recently identified both attenuation and rescattering as necessary effects for a spatiotemporal instability in a misaligned MOT, using a slightly modified version of our simulation model.

-Finally, we investigate the impact of elastically and inelastically scattered light on the instabilities.
-Here we use the notations $\sigma_{el,q}$ and $\sigma_{inel,q}$ in denoting the parts of $\sigma_{R,q}$ (Eq. (\ref{eq:sigma_R}), with $q''=q$) that result from the contribution of respectively elastically and inelastically scattered spectrum; they satisfy $\sigma_{R,q} = \sigma_{el,q} + \sigma_{inel,q}$.
+Finally, we investigate the impact of elastically versus inelastically scattered light on the instabilities.
+Here we use the notations $\sigma_{el,q}$ and $\sigma_{inel,q}$ in denoting the parts of $\sigma_{R,q}$ [Eq. (\ref{eq:sigma_R}), with $q''=q$] that result from the contribution of, respectively, elastically and inelastically scattered spectra; they satisfy $\sigma_{R,q} = \sigma_{el,q} + \sigma_{inel,q}$.
 In Fig. \hyperref[fig:7]{7}, we display how $\Delta_{thr}$ is affected for $B'=3$ G/cm after removing either part.
-Importantly, the fact the instabilities

-\begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 7:} Investigation on how the threshold detuning $\Delta_{thr}$ for the magnetic field gradient $B'=3$ G/cm is affected after removing either $\sigma_{el,q}$ or $\sigma_{inel,q}$, being the parts of rescattering cross-section that result from the contribution of respectively the elastically and inelastically scattered spectrum.
-The small asterisks are the test results, and the large asterisk is the result of the ordinary simulation (from Fig. 6 in Ref. \cite{1:MG}).} \end{spacing} \end{footnotesize} still are obtained, indicates that none of these parts alone is necessary.
-This is surprising considering the (beforementioned) Wieman model prediction that the cloud expansion relies critically on the presence of inelastic scattering in the cloud.
+Importantly, the fact the instabilities still are obtained indicates that none of these parts alone is necessary.
+This is surprising considering the (before-mentioned) Wieman model prediction that the cloud expansion relies critically on the presence of inelastic scattering in the cloud.
 The thresholds are seen to be shifted further away from the resonance compared to the ordinary simulation result ($-\Delta_{thr}/\Gamma=2.99$), by\;\;${\sim}2.5$ times

 \leftskip=-3cm\rightskip=0.15cm ($-\Delta_{thr}/\Gamma=7.22$ for $\sigma_{el,q}=0$ and $-\Delta_{thr}/\Gamma=8.06$ for $\sigma_{inel,q}=0$).
 The shift to larger absolute values is correlated with the fact that we observe the simulated clouds to become smaller (by ${\sim}1.5$ times, with the $\sigma_{inel,q}=0$ case being slightly smaller in cloud size), which is consistent with the Wieman model (there is less rescattering).
 With this decrease, one is led to an increase in the optical depth and thus the shadow force.
 On the opposite hand, we find that artificially increasing $\sigma_{R,q}$, and consequently the size, shifts the threshold closer to the resonance.
 This result makes perfect sense considering the second investigation's finding (on attenuation), as for a vanishing shadow force the instabilities should disappear.